ROKAMETISM/Test-Repository-02/README.md

 I made a new cpp source called chess.cpp.
 I will make a cpp program that I can use to play chess using standard chess notations as input.
 I aim to learn about cpp and OOP during this practice.

 I'm using https://cplusplus.com/doc/tutorial/templates/ as my source material for learning.
 I read Classes I and I will read Classes II tommorow.

+## What am I doing now?
+2025-08-29

+I implemented drawing n-number polygon on a HTML file.
+I learned to use fstream and HTML Canvas.
+I created a file called htmlTemplate.ini to store basic HTML structure so that I can always recreate the intended out.html file.